Grades are assigned based upon the ten-point grading scale:

 Good preparation will make an enormous difference in how comfortable the student will feel in class, how well he or she will be able to follow the class and how much he or she will take from this course in the long run.
 Just showing up to class is not enough; students need to review, study and practice before and after class.
 Students are expected to come prepared to each class having completed any written homework tasks, worked with the on-line materials as relevant, and carefully read the pages in the textbook which are assigned for that day.

-Excessive Absenteeism: At the instructor’s discretion, a student who has missed two weeks total of class time may be administratively withdrawn from the class, possibly with a grade of Withdraw Failing.
+Excessive Absenteeism: Any student who misses more than one week of class time may be administratively withdrawn from the class, possibly with a grade of Withdraw Failing.
+After two weeks total of missed classes and two absence reports to the student's Dean's office, the student will be withdrawn.

 No late work will be accepted—missed assignments (including quizzes, exams, and essays) will be calculated as zeroes.
 Students should consult the course calendar for due dates & plan accordingly.